raspberrypilearning/raspberry-pi-command/en/step_2.md

 ## What is a command?

 When you type commands into a terminal window on Raspberry Pi, you are typing Bash commands.
+Bash is an application, which can run other applications (in the form of commands) that are installed on the same system.

-You can put multiple commands into a file to create a Bash script that creates a new command that can be typed in a terminal window or run from the main menu on Raspberry Pi.
+You can combine multiple commands in a file to create a Bash **script**.
+This script acts as a new command, which you can run either by typing it in a terminal window or by selecting it from the Raspberry Pi's main menu, like an app.

 --- task ---